-What if I Want to Try the Method Anyway?
+What If I Want to Try the Method Anyway?

 Use starch, lots and lots of starch, to keep the fabric from stretching as much as possible.
 But keep in mind that the starch will wash out.
 Do you really want to run the risk of making a quilt that's not structurally sound -- one where those edges, though sewn, could stretch out of shape later?
-I don't, and choose not to offer cutting instructions for the method.

 If You're a Beginning Quilter

 I've heard from beginning quilters who 'don't like to make HST units,' or 'can't make HSTs right.'
 In the majority of cases, these new quilters tried the 'sew around a square' method and didn't understand that their problems were caused by the method, not their sewing skills.